- Fitness to Practise *New*

 - Generic skills in life-long employability such as critical thinking, problem solving ability, independent learning, teamwork, good communication skills and leadership quality

-Very good passes in Chemistry (H2) and in either Biology (H2) or Physics (H2) or Mathematics (H2) taken at the GCE ‘A’ Level Examinations or equivalent examinations.
+Very good passes in Chemistry (H2) and in either Biology (H2) or Physics (H2) or Mathematics (H2) or Further Mathematics (H2) taken at the GCE ‘A’ Level Examinations or equivalent examinations.

 Career opportunities for pharmacists are abundant and diversified.
 Depending on your interests and ability, you may develop your career in Pharmacy as a: